MillionConcepts/multidex/installation_guide.md

 these files, place them in the multidex/data subdirectory, which should already contain one file, "backend.sqlite3".

+## step 5: put browse images in the browse directory

+Browse images are also distributed separately from this application as .zip files.
+Please contact the repository maintainers if you need and do not have access to these files.
+Once you have the .zip file for the instrument you are working with, uncompress it into multidex/plotter/application/assets/browse/$INSTRUMENT_NAME, e.g., multidex/plotter/application/assets/browse/mcam.

 ## step 5: run multidex

 Now you can execute MultiDEx by running `python multidex.py INSTRUMENT_CODE`,